mfukushim/reversi-mcp-ui/README.md

 }
 ```

-After successfully connecting to Reversi, you can start the game by clicking "Start the Reversi game."
+After successfully connecting to Reversi, you can start the game by clicking "Start a game of Reversi."
-Depending on the AI's performance, you may also need to instruct the user to "instruct Black to play.
-Assistant to play White's turn."
+Depending on the AI's performance, you may also need to instruct the user to "It is your turn to play white pieces and place them in the best position."

 ## Tool Functions and UI Actions